 If you include the ability for employees to provide feedback, enter competitions and contribute content, it becomes the heartbeat of your communications strategy.

-If your company’s social media policy allows it, a Facebook page or closed group or Instagram account can be a great way to deliver company news using the same way that many Australians (will confess) read their global and local news updates every morning.
+If your company’s social media policy allows it, a Facebook page or closed group or Instagram account can be a great way to deliver company news using the same way that many (will confess) read their global and local news updates every morning.
 This is a great way to engage a younger employee demographic on their terms because so many of them are already using these platforms.
 Rather than pushing messages one way, social media offers a light-hearted channel for sharing news and encouraging feedback.

 “Print is the new black!”
 Sometimes an eye-catching poster, a fortnightly newsletter or a company magazine is a great way to circulate information.
 From CEO messages or news from the Social Club, to anniversaries and birthdays, print allows employees to consume the information when and where they’re working — whether it’s across multiple branches of a health or childcare centre, or during the commute home.
 It can also be a great way to share good news stories with employees’ families as these materials can be mailed directly to a home address.

 Location, location, location is everything.
 Posters on the back of the bathroom cubicle door, stickers on the mirror or temporary decals on the warehouse floor can be a vibrant way to send a short and exciting message.
 If you have disposable cups at the coffee machine, popping a message on them is a novel way to spread the word!
-These are perfect methods for launching new HR initiatives and programmes and by including a URL or QR Code, you can direct employees to where they can find more information.
+These are perfect methods for launching new HR initiatives and programs and by including a URL or QR Code, you can direct employees to where they can find more information.
 If you have a cafeteria, company news printed on tray mats gives employees something different to read on their lunch break.

 So if you’re looking for some quick wins or want to invest in communication strategies with your “non-desk employees” there are a lot of relevant ways to make company news interesting and fun outside of old fashioned emails.